 Dining in those two restaurants was quite fun because, due to the crowds, we were always being seated at tables full of like-minded people from all over the world.
 We loved sharing and hearing stories of plant-based journeys from many different states and countries.

 After about day three, we ventured to the buffet on deck 14 for lunch.
 However, we were completely dismayed to find that the waiting line for the buffet wound around the restaurant and was 30-40 minutes long!

-If we waited for the lines to die down, it was after the 1:30 lunch time and the only thing available for us to eat was salad, fruit, and plain pizza slices with just marinara.
+If we waited for the lines to die down, it was after the 1:30 lunchtime and the only thing available for us to eat was a salad, fruit, and plain pizza slices with just marinara.
 We learned to take our pizza slice to the salad bar and load it up with lettuce, tomato, and cucumbers.

 Thankfully, when we booked the cruise, we opted for a package called ‘Fantastica’ that allowed us to order room service for breakfast each day, which we gladly took advantage of.

 Breakfast lines and rushing around was not a good option, especially since I worked on the computer in the mornings to get my blog recipes and articles pushed out on social media each day.
 It was nice having breakfast brought to us and just beginning the day at our own pace.

 Our ordering options were cereal or muesli with soy milk, a bowl of fruit, toast with jam, orange juice, and coffee.
 We chose hot water for our Teeccino herbal coffee bags.

 Needless to say, the restaurant staff in all three dining areas was frustrated with the lines and congestion, and it was obvious that they were not happy we were there.
 Some people in our group told me the wait staff was even argumentative with them.